anoysantra/Servers_Services/README.md

             data["server_id"] = server_id   #this value will be 5
             data["service_id"] = service_id  #this vale will be 7 from above example

-            # Validate the data using the serializer.
-Note serializers are there id django for validation and also to convert JSON data into Python understandable data.
+            # Note serializers are there in Django for validation and also to convert JSON data into Python understandable data.

             serializer = ServiceControlSerializer(data=data)